 - VS Code - Honestly, I’ve tried all the editors at this point.
 This is by far the most decent one.
 It is solid enough, way too customizable, and integrates perfectly with all my tooling.

-- iTerm - Best macOS terminal.
+- Alacritty - Best cross-platform terminal.
+Solid and performant.

 - Blink - Best iOS terminal.